Xi-Yang-project/3033project/README.md

 ## Datasets
 In this project, we use two datasets. one is [the IMDB-WIKI dataset](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) and the other is [the UTKFace dataset](https://susanqq.github.io/UTKFace/).
 #### IMDB-WIKI dataset
--load_data_imdb.ipynb : load IMDB-WIKI dataset
+- load_data_imdb.ipynb : load IMDB-WIKI dataset

 This dataset contains the most popular 100,000 actors as listed on the IMDb website and (automatically) and their profiles date of birth, name, gender and all images related to that person.
 There all total 101 age classes.In this project, we only consider the age below 80 and we group those image into 3 age classes, 5 age classes, and 10 age classes.\
 For this project, we only use cropped faces(total 171318 images) and ramdom select 20,000 images for training and validatoin.
 Train-valisation split is implemented in the model code.\